Nestor Makhno: Journey to Moscow

-After spending a few days in the Volga region, Makhno finally arrived in Moscow, which he pejoratively dubbed "the capital of the paper revolution", where he found local anarchist intellectuals more predisposed to slogans and manifestos than action.
-Here he again made contact with Peter Arshinov and others in the Muscovite anarchist movement, many of whom were under surveillance by the Bolshevik authorities.
+After passing through the Volga region, Makhno finally arrived in Moscow.
+He pejoratively dubbed the city "the capital of the paper revolution" after its local anarchist intellectuals, whom Makhno considered more inclined to slogans and manifestos than action.
+Here he reunited with Peter Arshinov and others in the Muscovite anarchist movement, many of whom were under surveillance by the Bolshevik authorities.
 He also met the Left Socialist-Revolutionaries, who at this time were beginning to turn against the Bolsheviks.
-Makhno discussed Ukraine with the anarcho-communist theorist Peter Kropotkin, who wished Makhno well.
+Makhno discussed the situation in Ukraine with Peter Kropotkin.

-Satisfied with his time in Moscow and in need of forged identity papers to cross the Ukrainian border, Makhno applied to the Kremlin.
-Yakov Sverdlov immediately arranged for Makhno to meet Vladimir Lenin.
-Lenin showered Makhno with questions about Ukraine, which Makhno answered, even as Lenin bemoaned that the country's peasantry had been "contaminated by anarchism".
+Satisfied with his time in Moscow, Makhno applied to the Kremlin for forged identity papers so that he could cross the Ukrainian border.
+Yakov Sverdlov immediately arranged for Makhno to meet Vladimir Lenin, who believed that anarchism had "contaminated" the peasantry and questioned Makhno extensively.
 Makhno staunchly defended the Ukrainian anarchist movement from charges of "counter-revolution", criticizing the Red Guards for sticking to the railways while peasant partisans fought on the front lines.
-Lenin expressed his admiration for Makhno and admitted his mistakes regarding the revolutionary conditions in Ukraine, where anarchists had already become the predominant revolutionary force.
-After a long conversation, Lenin passed Makhno on to Volodymyr Zatonsky, who fulfilled his request for a false passport.
-The young Ukrainian finally departed for the border in late June, content that he had "take[n] the temperature of the revolution".
+Lenin expressed his admiration for Makhno and admitted he had made mistakes in his analysis of the revolutionary conditions in Ukraine, where anarchists had already become the predominant revolutionary force.
+Lenin passed Makhno to Volodymyr Zatonsky, who fulfilled his request for a false passport.
+Makhno finally departed for the border in late June 1918, content that he had taken "the temperature of the revolution".

 Leader of the Makhnovist movement

+Return to Ukraine

 During Makhno's absence from Ukraine, the Austro-German occupation forces orchestrated a coup in late April 1918 against their former allies within the Ukrainian People's Republic, removing the UPR's Central Council and installing Pavlo Skoropadskyi as Hetman of a new conservative client state.